-The object inspector gives you access to all QObject instances in a target.
+The object inspector provides access to all QObject instances in a target.
 On the left side you have a tree view showing their parent/child relationship, on the right side you have access to properties of the selected object.

 Depending on the type of the object, the property view provides additional tabs for accessing specific details of an object.

-- Properties accessible via the Qt introspection system.
+- Properties that are accessible via the Qt introspection system.

 - Qt signals, including the ability to monitor them for emission.

 - Qt slots and Q_INVOKABLE methods, including the ability to invoke them.

 - Enums, flags, and class information registered at Qt's meta-object system.